 [S] Specifications that define case-insensitive matching in vocabularies SHOULD NOT specify language-sensitive case-insensitive matching.

-[S] If language-sensitive case-sensitive matching is specified, Unicode case-fold mappings SHOULD be tailored according to language and the source of the language used for each tailoring MUST be specified.
+[S] If language-sensitive case-sensitive matching is specified, Unicode case mappings SHOULD be tailored according to language and the source of the language used for each tailoring MUST be specified.